adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 LiveviewPlayground.start()
 ```

-At the moment there is no special attribute for `else` so as a recommendation if you only need `if` it is recommended to use `:if` if you can put it in a parent tag of the things that enter the condition, otherwise use the first example with `if-else` demonstrated here.
+At the moment there is no special attribute for `else` so if you only need `if` it is recommended to use `:if` when you can put it in a parent tag of the things that enter the condition, otherwise use the first example with `if-else` as shown above.

 ## Using `case` for complex cases